pts/movemetafs/README.txt

       operations listed below.
    -- Listing `meta/tag' yields all of the tags known by the system, each as a
       directory.
-   -- Listing `meta/tag/$TAGNAME' is equivalent to listing
-      `meta/search/+$TAGNAME' except for the relevance order,
-      i.e. it lists all files having that tag.
    -- Creating a new folder in `meta/tag' creates a tag by that name in the
       system.
 Please note
       it is an error (Invalid argument) to add a non-UTF-8 tag name.
 Since